Run a 90-Day Career Reset - A Playbook You Can Actually Finish

 Choose a target direction you can commit to for 90 days.
 You're not picking a forever identity- you're making a useful bet you can test.
 Do a fast personal audit:

 End this phase with a one-page plan: target role family, one skill to upgrade, two proof ideas, and a weekly time budget.
-If you need a structured starting point, try the Career Fit Questions (they’re designed to surface strengths you under-value).
+If you need a structured starting point, try the Career Fit Questions (they're designed to surface strengths you under-value).
+Or explore our How to Find the Right Career for deeper insights.

 Weeks 4-7: Capability